Patient Safety at Ohio State

 Risk factors for heart attack include hypertension (high blood pressure), low levels of high-density lipoproteins (HDL) and high levels of low-density lipoprotein (LDL) blood cholesterol, diabetes, family history of heart disease, increased age, cigarette smoking or tobacco use, stress, sedentary lifestyle, excess weight and a diet high in saturated fat and cholesterol.

 If one or more regions of your heart muscle are deprived of a flow of oxygenated blood, you may have a heart attack.
-The symptoms you are most likely to have include:
+The symptoms you’re most likely to have include:

-- Squeezing or pain or discomfort in the center of the chest that lasts for minutes, which can radiate to the shoulders, neck, arms and jaw
+- Squeezing, pain or discomfort in the center of the chest that lasts for minutes and that can radiate to the shoulders, neck, arms and jaw

-- Chest pain that increases in intensity or that is not relieved by rest
+- Chest pain that increases in intensity or that’s not relieved by rest

 - Chest pain that occurs with sweating